It’s all systems to go for Banyana Banyana ahead of Zambia clash

 “These preparations are meant to give the team some stability, so that we ready for our qualifying games against Algeria, they are one of strongest teams on the continent.”

-Banyana’s goal scoring machine Rhoda Mulaudzi said she will be eyeing goals in this upcoming encounter because she is on verge of being the leading top goal scorer for the SA women’s national team.
+Banyana’s goal scoring machine Rhoda Mulaudzi said she will be eyeing goals in this upcoming encounter because she is on verge of being the leading top goal scorer for the SA women’s team.

 Mulaudzi has currently netted four goals since she has featured for Banyana.